 The Ultimate Gamer’s Guide to Travelling

 Jetting off this summer?
 Well, no matter how nice the destination is, you’ve still got to get there first.
-To help you pass the time, we’ve put together the perfect list of travel games.
+To help you pass the time, we’ve put together the perfect list of the best travel board games.
 So whether you’re cooped up in a car or packed into a plane, you’ll have a way to make those hours fly by.

 10 Monopoly Deal